Joonas S. Martikainen

 My main research interest is political agency as it is experienced by agents themselves and democracy as an intersubjective phenomenon.
 My research makes connections between multiple fields of philosophy and social criticism.

 You can visit my ORCID page here.
-You can also visit my page on the University of Helsinki Research Portal.
+You can also visit my PhilPeople profile.

-My post-doctoral research explores solidarity and the intersubjective enabling conditions of political freedom.
-I focus on the temporal dimension of intentional experience and its dependence on social factors outside the agent's control.
-My aim is to provide an account of the affective and experiential components of positive democratic engagement.
+My post-doctoral research investigates the intersubjective enabling conditions of political agency and freedom.
+I especially focus on the temporal dimension of intentional experience and its dependence on social factors outside the agent's control.
+My aim is to provide an account of the affective and experiential components of positive democratic engagement and agency.

-My upcoming work will investigate solidarity as a political ethos that goes beyond understandings of solidarity as a moral relationship, providing an alternative to pre-given ethics of political practice.
+My upcoming work investigates the experience of agency and its enabling conditions.
+I am also interested in solidarity as a political ethos that goes beyond understandings of solidarity as a moral relationship, providing an alternative to pre-given ethics of political practice.
 An important aspect of this work is the temporal aspect of our relationship to our social environment.
 I have a strong suspicion that our experience of time is an aspect of intentional experience which is connected to our social situation and our share in inequally shared social goods such as employment, a fact heretofore left mostly unexamined by political philosophy and theory.

 Publications